Chutney Popcorn: Critical reception

-On Rotten Tomatoes the film has an approval rating of 83% based on 19 reviews.
-On Metacritic the film has a score of 66 out of 100 based on reviews from 8 critics.
+Metacritic, which uses a weighted average, assigned the a score of 66 out of 100, based on 8 critics, indicating "generally favorable" reviews.

 Awards

 Chutney Popcorn won several film festival awards between 1999 and 2001 including at the San Francisco International Lesbian & Gay Film Festival, the Paris Lesbian Film Festival and L.A.
 Outfest.
 It was nominated for a GLAAD Media Award for Outstanding TV Movie in 2001.